UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-account-setup.md

 * Name
 * Email address
 * Company name
-* Name and contact information for an authorized individual who can sign the contract.*
+* Name and contact information for an authorized individual who can sign the contract.

-When you've signed a contract for participating in UID2, you'll be issued with [API keys](gs-api-keys.md) and other information for getting up and running with UID2.
+When you've signed a contract for participating in UID2, you'll be issued with [UID2 credentials](gs-credentials.md) and other information for getting up and running with UID2.

 ## API Versions